Wolokin/MagicPlatformer/README.md

 ### Start menu

 After running the game, you will be greeted with the start menu.
-From here you can select the number of players (2-4), the skin of each player and the input they will use.<br>
+From here, you can select the number of players (2-4), the skin of each player and the input they will use.<br>
 **Note**: for the player to spawn, the input needs to be present,